+APPLYING SET THEORY E88

+SAHARON SHELAH

 ABSTRACT.
 We prove some results in set theory as applied to general topology and model theory.
 In particular, we study \aleph_1 -collectionwise Hausdorff, Chang Conjecture for logics with Malitz-Magidor quantifiers and monadic logic of the real line by odd/even Cantor sets.

-Date: 2021-03-03.
+Date: 2021-11-29.

 2010 Mathematics Subject Classification.
 Primary: 03C55,03C85; Secondary: 03E75,03E35.
 Key words and phrases. set theory, model theory, general topology, monadic logic.
 The author would like to thank the United States-Israel Binational Science Foundation for partially supporting this research.
 This is [Shea] in the author's publication list.
-Was part of a collection of preprint concluded in: spring 1979; retyped 5/2005; Publication F26 parts G-J. The author thanks Alice Leonhardt for the beautiful typing.
+It was part of a collection of preprints circulated in: spring 1979; retyped 5/2005; Publication F26 parts G-J. The author thanks Alice Leonhardt for the beautiful typing.
 References like [Sheb, Th0.2=Ly5] means the label of Th.0.2 is y5.
 The reader should note that the version in my website is usually more updated than the one in the mathematical archive.

-\S 0.
-INTRODUCTION

-In §1 we prove a result in general topology saying: if $\diamondsuit{\aleph_1}^$ then any normal space is $\aleph_1 - CWH$ (= collectionwise Hausdorff); done independently of and in parallel to Fleisner and Alan D. Taylor.
+SAHARON SHELAH § 0.
+INTRODUCTION In §1 we prove a result in general topology saying: if $\diamondsuit{\aleph_1}^$ then any normal space is $\aleph_1 - \text{CWH}$ (= collectionwise Hausdorff); done independently of and in parallel to Fleisner and Alan D. Taylor.
 In §2 we prove the Chang Conjecture for Magidor-Malitz Quantifiers.
-A recent work is [HU17].
+A recent related work is [HU17].

-In §3 we prove the Monadic Theory of the tree ${}^{\omega>2}$ is complicated under a quite weak set theoretic assumption.
+In §3 we prove the Monadic Theory of the tree $^{\omega>2}$ is complicated under a quite weak set theoretic assumption.
 Earlier [She75] proved this (i.e. the result on the monadic logic) assuming CH or at least a consequence of it.
-The present note was circulated in the Spring of 1979 in a collection including others, and see [She85].
+The present note was circulated in the Spring of 1979 in a collection; it include each of the sections (as well as other preprints) but those three were not published.
+However, [She85]. have results related to section three; in particular it was conjectured there (in Remark 2.15) that there are two non-principal ultrafilters of ω with no common lower bound in the Rudin Keisler order; a conjecure which had been refuted in [BS87].
 Later, Gurevich-Shelah [GS82] proved undecidability in ZFC, with further developments then more in Shelah [She88], still the older proof gives information not covered by them.
 For more see [BS87], [GKKS02], [GGK04].
 The results are old, still in particular, §1 gives a direct proof of the result compared to others and §3 gives a considerably more transparent easier proof of the result of [GS82].

-The author would like to thank Shay Ben David for stimulating discussions on part §2.
+The author would like to thank Shai Ben David for stimulating discussions on part §2.